openxla/xla/docs/operation_semantics.md

 can lead to numerical differences, as some reduction functions like addition are not associative for floats.
-However, if the range of the data is limited, floating-point addition is close enough to being associative for most practical uses.
+However, if the range of the data is limited, floating-point addition is close enough to be associative for most practical uses.

 For StableHLO information see [StableHLO - reduce](https://openxla.org/stablehlo/spec#reduce)